psychoinformatics-de/ipsy-docs/source/userdoc/condor.rst

 can do the same with your jobs using a feature called checkpointing.
 This is especially useful if you have a long-running job that cannot be restarted without the loss of all progress.
-Condor can even migrate these checkpoints across nodes, in case your job has the oppourtunity to resume processing on a different machine.
+Condor can even migrate these checkpoints across nodes, in case your job has the opportunity to resume processing on a different machine.

 For information on how to use checkpointing with your jobs, take a look at ``/usr/share/doc/condor/README.Debian`` on Medusa.